-In this paper, we therefore attempt to implement the state transfer and interaction steps concurrently within a single time-dependent control pulse and apply \textit{quantum optimal control} methods~\cite{khanejaOptimalControlCoupled2005, janduraTimeOptimalTwoThreeQubit2022, Fromonteil2023} to find high-fidelity protocols for the target gate $U_{\rm XY}(\theta)$, where the time evolution is governed by the Hamiltonian $H(t)$, Eq.~\eqref{eq:full_hamiltonian} [see Fig.~\ref{fig:fig1_schemes}(b) for an illustration].
-In particular, we focus on global controls and smooth pulse shapes to lower required experimental capabilities.
+In this paper, we therefore attempt to implement the state transfer and interaction steps concurrently within a time-dependent control pulse and apply \textit{quantum optimal control} methods~\cite{khanejaOptimalControlCoupled2005, janduraTimeOptimalTwoThreeQubit2022, Fromonteil2023} to find high-fidelity protocols for the target gate $U_{\rm XY}(\theta)$, where the time evolution is governed by the Hamiltonian $H(t)$, Eq.~\eqref{eq:full_hamiltonian} [see Fig.~\ref{fig:fig1_schemes}(a, b)].
+In particular, we focus on global controls and smooth pulse shapes to relax experimental requirements.
 In more detail, for a given duration $\tau$ we try to find time dependent driving functions $\Omega^{ab}(t)$, $\phi^{ab}(t)$ (for the driving schemes A/B, and either Rabi modulated or phase modulated pulse ansätze) such that the Hamiltonian evolution at time $t=\tau$ generates the target unitary $U_{\rm XY}(\theta)$.
 Specifically, we request that

 where $\tilde{U}(t)$ denotes the Hamiltonian time evolution operator, and $P$ the projector into the qubit subspace $\{\ket{0}, \ket{1}\}^{\otimes 2}$ is as close as possible to $U_{\rm XY}(\theta)$.
-This closeness is quantified by a suitable figure of merit, for which we use the gate fidelity
+As a metric for the closeness, we choose the process fidelity / entanglement fidelity

 between $U(\tau)$ and the target unitary $U_{\rm XY}(\theta)$, with $d=2^2$ the dimension of the unitaries, and $0 \leq \mathcal{F} \leq 1$.
 Optimal pulse protocols maximize $\mathcal{F}$, and $\mathcal{F}=1$ corresponds to a perfect implementation of the target unitary.